Bagan95/FadeFrameUIParty/README.md

 - party member is lower than 80% health

 This addon will hopefully make you more immersed in to the game and also prevent burn in on OLED-monitors.
+Also more alert when party member loses health.

 # This is 20% (default) transparency when party member is above 80% health.